-Over time, several policies were drafted and approved for implementation for the ministry of water resources to make water available to millions of Nigeria most especially in the rural areas.
+Over time, several policies were drafted and approved for implementation by the ministry of water resources to make water available to millions of Nigeria most especially in rural areas.

 To achieve its core mandate, the Water Resources ministry have 16 agencies, four of which are research institute while 12 is river basin authorities

 |Nigeria’s Ministry of Water Agencies/River Basin Authorities||Year of Establishment|